DikshaDisciplines/YUJ/_posts/2024-02-19-LotusPose.md

 - If it's difficult to cross your legs all the way, start with Half Lotus Pose (Ardha Padmasana), where you only cross one leg.
 - Use cushions or blocks to support your knees and hips if needed.
 - Don't strain your knees.
-If you feel any pain, release the pose and try again later.
+If you feel any pain, release the asana and try again later.
-- Practice regularly to improve your flexibility and comfort in the pose.
+- Practice regularly to improve your flexibility and comfort in the asana.

 **Precautions:**